phillipclapham/neuroweaver/docs/Advanced_Theory.md

 ### Perception Field Orchestrators (PFOs): Advanced Reality Filtering Systems

-Evolution of the concept previously known as Reality Field Configurations (RFCs), Perception Field Orchestrators represent sophisticated frameworks for orchestrating how we filter and navigate infinite possibility.
+Perception Field Orchestrators represent sophisticated frameworks for orchestrating how we filter and navigate infinite possibility.
 Rather than "programming reality," a PFO is an intentionally designed perceptual framework that organizes how you filter, process, and respond to the infinite field of possibility.

 Think of a PFO as creating a specialized lens through which to view reality—not changing what exists (since infinity already contains all possibilities) but selecting which aspects of existence become your experience.
 Like designing a custom camera lens for capturing specific types of images, a PFO creates a specialized perception instrument for experiencing particular aspects of infinity.